 Cleaning and disinfection procedures are key to preventing pathogens from passing from one flock to the next.
 They also prevent pathogens from challenging birds in their early life.
-The goal of this procedure is to minimize all microorganisms in this procedure is to minimize all microorganisms in the house to offer chicks the best opportunity to achieve optimum performance.
+The goal of this procedure is to minimize all microorganisms in the house to offer chicks the best opportunity to achieve optimum performance.